 As a result of this, for influencer marketing to be successful on Pinterest a brand should focus on somebody who is skillful at amplifying Pins through the Pinterest search engine, ahead of somebody who simply notifies lots of followers that they have pinned new content.

 As with other platforms, Pinterest relies heavily on micro-influencers for its success.
 For Pinterest, micro-influencers are those pinners who establish a solid reputation for pinning relevant, eye-catching, interesting content to a board about a particular niche.
-They probably have a comparatively small number of friends (500 - 5,000), but they have managed to established a strong loyalty with these people.
+They probably have a comparatively small number of friends (500 - 5,000), but they have managed to establish a strong loyalty with these people.
 If micro-influencers pin pictures that depict a brand’s products, then people will take notice of what they have pinned.

 Unlike Twitter, Facebook and similar platforms, brands also have an important role for macro-influencers.
 These are often content producers, who may have large followings brought over from where they originate their content.
 For instance, someone who runs a fashion blog, who in turn pins photos used on their blog, would be an example of a macro-influencer.
 Their images may be of highly sought products and attract solid support - perhaps as many as 10,000 to 1,000,000 followers.
 However, these people tend to be less fervent in their support than the followers of micro-influencers.